-Programme Purpose of the programme Stakeholders /partners 1.
-Career Exhibition This program is intended to assist a young person to develop Universities, TVET, his own self-awareness, opportunity awareness and career SETA's, Government management skills.
-The program is attended by all 42 high Departments, Private school grade 12 from Mbizana Sector, SAYC 2.
-Support Mandate to create platforms for youth from diverse social COGTA, OTP, NYDA, Functioning of and cultural backgrounds to engage in discussions, dialogue TRUST, Gov Dept, SAYC South African and debate; promote volunteerism among the youth; instil a Youth Council sense of civic ownership in the youth; and provide a platform for youth to see themselves as part of a process that can influence law, government and the way things are done.
-3. Mayors Schools This program motivates learners, parents and teacher to Universities, TVET, Achievement keep on doing the best as they could in promoting culture of SETA's, Government Awards learning in Mbizana.
-We give out trophies, certificates and Departments, Private prize vouchers for performing schools, learners and teacher Sector, SAYC 4.
-Initiation support To promote safe male traditional circumcision in Mbizana Traditional leader, Gov for 2 season, Winter and Summer Dept, NGO's

-5. Youth Month To revitalise and induce the feeling of patriotism amongst SAYC, OTP, Gov Dept and Celebration young people in Mbizana Cogta 6.
-Young Winnie Madikizela-Mandela Local Municipality come up with NEMISA, NYDA, Old Entrepreneur the Young entrepreneur development program.
-The program Mutual Development seeks to assist inspiring young entrepreneur with necessary Program skills to fine tune their business ideas.
-This will assist young people with lucrative business ideas and skills to start business which in future will create job opportunities.
-We provide them with digital literacy and financial management
+Progran nme Purpose of the programme Stakeholders /partners

+2. Support Mandate to create platforms for youth COGTA, OTP, NYDA, TRUST,

+Functioning of from diverse social and cultural Gov Dept, SAYC

+South African backgrounds to engage in discussions,

+Youth Council dialogue and debate; promote

+volunteerism among the youth; instil a

+sense of civic ownership in the youth; and

+provide a platform for youth to see

+themselves as part of a process that can

+influence law, government and the way

+things are done.

+3. Mayors Schools This program motivates learners, parents Universities, TVET, SETA's,

+Achievement and teacher to keep on doing the best as Government Departments,

+Awards they could in promoting culture of learning Private Sector, SAYC

+in Mbizana.
+We give out trophies,

+certificates and prize vouchers for

+performing schools, learners and teacher

+4. Initiation support To promote safe male traditional Traditional leader, Gov

+circumcision in Mbizana for 2 season, Dept, NGO's

+Winter and Summer

+5. Youth Month To revitalise and induce the feeling of SAYC, OTP, Gov Dept and

+Celebration patriotism amongst young people in Cogta

+Mbizana

+6. Young Winnie Madikizela-Mandela Local NEMISA, NYDA, Old Mutual

+Entrepreneur Municipality come up with the Young

+Development entrepreneur development program.
+The

+Program program seeks to assist inspiring young

+entrepreneur with necessary skills to fine

+tune their business ideas.
+This will assist

+young people with lucrative business ideas

+and skills to start business which in future

+will create job opportunities.
+We provide

+them with digital literacy and financial

+management